BrightChamps Logo

 Red Cross Icon Indicating Mistakes to Avoid in This Math Topic

-Considering all the even numbers are composite
+Considering all even numbers as composite

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic